mvleest-code/EEVMS_APIv2_public/mediaForceRecording/README.md

 # Eagle Eye Cloud VMS RTSP Stream Player

-This script allows you to fetch RTSP streams from all cameras within the account and play them using FFmpeg.
+This script allows you to fetch RTSP streams from the Eagle Eye Cloud VMS and play them using FFmpeg.

 ## Usage